zencoders/sandbox/README.md

 sandbox
 =======

-Sandbox to experiment with git
+Sandbox to experiment with git or other things like the IRC bot.